English Professors Crider & Spring Compose "New Trivium" Book

 Right: The Recovery & Renewal of the Liberal Arts of Language.”
 Crider, who was at one point Spring’s teacher, has enjoyed collaborating with him

-“It's very exciting to be co-authoring a book with my student, colleague, and friend
+on the project.
+“It's very exciting to be co-authoring a book with my student, colleague,

 Spring too has gained insight from working with not only a friend, but a mentor who